 This sounds obvious but it needs a little more consideration.
 Clearly, the dimensions of the label must be suitable for the size of the box or bottle but it’s important to make sure that the information you want the label to carry will fit the space available without becoming lost.
 Some types of product and packaging –garden furniture or DIY goods, for example can be relieved of an impression of anonymity by using an illustration of the contents on the packaging.
 The type of label adhesive is worth a thought too.
 A squeezable shampoo bottle label will need to be able to withstand water, steam and being squeezed out of shape — a strong adhesive is required.
 Other product labels will be designed to be peeled off easily and without damaging the product or packaging.

 5 Make good use of colour

 Whether bright and vibrant or subtle and mood-enhancing, colour can have a big influence on a customer’s decision to purchase your product.
-Careful use of colour as part of the design of your product’s logo can also help to make your product stand out and make it more likely that the customer will remember your product on future shopping trips.
+Careful use of colour as part of your product’s logo design can also help to make your product stand out and make it more likely that the customer will remember your product on future shopping trips.

 About The Author

 Frank Loftus is a production engineering specialist with 15 years’ experience of design and manufacture of printing hardware design.
 Currently with QuickLabel systems, he has had extensive experience in other aspects of office machinery production from relatively primitive technology to the modern high-spec commercial label printers of today.
 His weekends are mostly spent aboard the family’s seventy foot narrow boat, whether cruising the canals or, more often, keeping up with the never-ending list of maintenance and repairs.

 About the author